top of page

 5. Trading Example

-In the following example I will demonstrate how we can trade a stock profitably using a trading strategy based on fundamental indicators and metrics, recommendations given by research analysts and als
+In the following example we will demonstrate how we can trade a stock profitably using our trading strategy , based on fundamental...

 4. Our Trading Strategy

-The main focus of our trading strategy is to achieve financial gains by buying and selling undervalued stocks during the current quarterly earnings cycle.
-Preferably trading should be carried out duri
+The main focus of our trading strategy is to achieve financial gains by buying undervalued stocks and selling them with profit during the...

 bottom of page